A note on inverting the dijoin of oriented graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:D_dijoin_D_general}}

-In Problem 5.5 of \cite{aubian2022problems}, Aubian, Havet, H\"{o}rsch, Klingelhoefer, Nisse, Rambaud, and Vermande ask whether there exists a non-acyclic oriented graph $D$ such that $\inv({D \rightarrow D}) = \inv(D)$, and answer this question in the negative.
-The goal of this section is to prove Theorem~\ref{thm:D_dijoin_D_general}, which is a more general result.
+In Problem 5.5 of \cite{aubian2022problems}, Aubian, Havet, H\"{o}rsch, Klingelhoefer, Nisse, Rambaud, and Vermande ask whether there exists a non-acyclic oriented graph $D$ such that $\inv({D \rightarrow D}) = \inv(D)$.
+The goal of this section is to prove Theorem~\ref{thm:D_dijoin_D_general}, and answer this question in the negative.
 We restate it below for convenience.

 \main*

 In fact, we may focus our attention exclusively on the tournament case.

 \begin{lemma} Let $D_1$ and $D_2$ be tournaments such that $\inv(D_1) = \inv(D_2) \ge 1$.
 Then $\inv({D_1 \rightarrow D_2}) > \inv(D_1)$. \end{lemma}